mpSchrader/gym-sokoban/README.md

  | Move Left  | 6     |
  | Move Right | 7     |

-**Move** simply moves if there is a free field in the direction, which means no block or wall.
+**Move** simply moves if there is a free field in the direction, which means no blocking box or wall.
 **Push** push tries to move an adjacent box, if the next field behind the box is free.
 This means no chain pushing of boxes is possible.
 In case there is no box at adjacent field, the push action is handled the same way as move action into the same direction.